MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/enterprise-scale-landing-zone.md

 ## Management

 Similar to the considerations needed for governance in a hybrid environment, managing distributed workloads at scale requires planning in order to ensure issues are not introduced as the span of deployments scales.
-Using technologies such as [Log Analytics](https://docs.microsoft.com/azure/azure-monitor/log-query/log-analytics-overview), [Application Insights](https://docs.microsoft.com/azure/azure-monitor/app/app-insights-overview), [Azure Monitor](https://azure.microsoft.com/services/monitor/#features) and [Azure Security Center](https://docs.microsoft.com/azure/security-center/) to [aggregate telemetry and work from a 'single pane of glass'](../../manage/azure-management-guide/inventory?tabs=AzureServiceHealth%2CLog-Analytics%2CAzure-Monitor%2CConfigure-solutions) enables infrastructure and application teams to manage by exception and focus on fixing identified issues from a consolidated view.
+Using technologies such as [Log Analytics](/azure/azure-monitor/log-query/log-analytics-overview), [Application Insights](/azure/azure-monitor/app/app-insights-overview), [Azure Monitor](https://azure.microsoft.com/services/monitor/#features), and [Azure Security Center](/azure/security-center/) to [aggregate telemetry and work from a 'single pane of glass'](../../manage/azure-management-guide/inventory?tabs=AzureServiceHealth%2CLog-Analytics%2CAzure-Monitor%2CConfigure-solutions) enables infrastructure and application teams to manage by exception and focus on fixing identified issues from a consolidated view.

 Also similar to governance techniques, the management technologies described above can also be extended out to other environments, such as on-premises and other cloud platforms for certain use cases.

 ## Azure Arc

-As described in this article, Azure provides organizations with a number of management tools that enable infrastructure and applications to be monitored and governed at scale.
+As described in this article, Azure provides organizations with various management tools that enable infrastructure and applications to be monitored and governed at scale.
 When implementing a hybrid Landing Zone, these Azure tools should be extended to control infrastructure and applications running outside of Azure.

 This provides a single management plane and a single view on the entire hybrid estate in order to make monitoring and management at scale as straightforward as possible.